bgenev/impulse-xdr/README.md

 ## 🌟 Deep Security Visibility & Protection

-Impulse is a fully automated SIEM/XDR with real-time threat detection sensors, storage and visualisation.
+Impulse is a fully automated host & network intrusion detection platform with real-time threat detection sensors, storage and visualisation.
 It detects malware from behavioural patterns rather than signatures and enables deeper visibility than legacy tools.
 It can be deployed on any device or VM running Linux such as cloud VMs in VPC networks, VPS servers or personal workstations and IoTs.

-It’s organised around a self-hosted, manager-sensor architecture that provides traditional SIEM capabilities like centralized log storage, indexing and normalization, but also automated log-correlation and real-time threat detection via its open-source EDR/NDR sensors.
+Impulse is organised around a self-hosted, manager-sensor architecture that provides traditional SIEM capabilities like centralized log storage, indexing and normalization, but also automated log-correlation and real-time threat detection via its open-source EDR/NDR sensors.
 It can be used as a complete security management solution or as additional layer of security that simply forwards Detections, EDR and NDR logs to your existing security stack.

 ![instance_with_detection](https://github.com/bgenev/impulse-xdr/assets/129767083/fea77d03-5fc3-4d66-b402-53abf90dd629)